w3c/wai-bcase/_business-case/index.md

 The many benefits of integrating accessible design and development in web sites and applications can be categorized into these four main topics:

 ### Social Benefits
 The web is social.
 People all over the world are becoming more connected with each other.
 As more diverse people are connected, we all benefit.
 Numerous studies prove that companies prioritizing diversity and inclusion perform better financially.
 While such studies generally focus on employee diversity, it is also true that companies openly embracing values of inclusion and that maintain a diverse workforce are more favorably viewed by wider groups of customers and vendors.
-Diversity means including people with disabilities and to do so companies must build and maintain web sites that are accessible to all.
+Diversity means including people with disabilities.
+To be diverse, companies must build and maintain web sites that are accessible to all.

 As we strive to meet diversity and inclusion goals, companies find that accessibility is good business.